foundersandcoders/fac-access/workshops/codewars-intro/README.md

 - Explain the stats of a kata, like `satisfaction rating`

 ### Mob programme an 8kyu kata :family:
+- Make sure to walkthrough and explain the different parts of the training window, like `Instructions` and `Output`
 - Suggestions:
 - https://www.codewars.com/collections/training-js-series-for-javascript-beginner-myjinxin2015
 - https://www.codewars.com/kata/convert-a-number-to-a-string